 Having a swimming pool is a big responsibility.
-Unintentional drowning is a leading cause of death in the United States; claiming about ten people’s lives every day, two of them children under 14.
+Unintentional drowning is a leading cause of death in the United States; claiming about ten people’s lives every day, two of them children under the age of 14.
 Pools are considered “attractive nuisances” for their ability to entrap children, and states have passed legislation that requires pool owners to put up fences and other safeguards to keep uninvited visitors out.

 Leventhal Puga Braley P.C. believes that any negligence is inexcusable in this setting, and our personal injury attorneys aggressively pursue justice for the families of victims.
 Call (877) 433-3906 to speak to our team.
 There is no upfront cost to have us represent you, and we will not stop until we have made the negligent parties pay.

 Bodies of water are inherently dangerous to humans, so individuals and companies who offer them as “entertainment” have a duty to keep their guests safe.
 This is true whether the pool is private or public, a hot tub or a waterpark with wave pools and slides.
 When pool owners fail to obey federal and state laws and take common-sense measures to protect their guests, injury victims have the right to file lawsuits to seek compensation.
 Our Denver-based law firm has seen many injuries and fatalities related to:

 - Drowning: Adult supervision is necessary, and lifesaving equipment vital.
 It can take only seconds to drown, and minutes for irreversible brain damage to set in.
 Public pools must have lifeguards to watch for any signs of danger, and take immediate action in the event that someone is struggling to stay afloat.
 Any failures to contact emergency services, begin CPR, or retrieve the victim from the water in time are inexcusable.